Let the Noise Speak: Harnessing Noise for a Unified Defense Against Adversarial and Backdoor Attacks: Problem Formulation

-Reconstruction-based defense mechanisms have emerged as one of the prominent approaches in detecting and mitigating the impact of malicious data manipulation attacks in ML~\cite{vassilev2024adversarial}.
-These methods leverage an autoencoder model $\mathcal{A}$ to reconstruct test input, aiming to disentangle the accompanying noise, whether benign or adversarial, from the natural contents.
-Further analysis of the reconstruction input, or reconstructed noise, indicates the existence of the malicious attacks.
+{The key objective of this study is to develop an effective detector for discriminating between benign and malicious inputs.
+We innovatively formulate the malicious data detection problem by decomposing input data into two components: original content and noise (either benign or malicious).
+To disentangle noise from the original content, we consider the reconstruction-based approach, particularly using an autoencoder.
+We categorize such reconstruction-based defenses into two categories: defenses utilizing the input data itself are termed sample-based detection, and defenses utilizing the noise component are termed noise-based detection.
+Where the ultimate end goal of the sample-based detection is to discriminate between $x_{ben}$ and $x_{mal}$, the noise-based detection considers the detection problem as discriminating between $\eta_{ben}$ and $\eta_{mal}$.
+Both categories of defense have shown effectiveness in detecting malicious patterns.
+Our solution falls into the noise-based defense category.}

+\textbf{Autoencoder-based Reconstruction.~~} Reconstruction-based defense mechanisms have emerged as one of the prominent approaches in detecting and mitigating the impact of malicious data manipulation attacks in ML~\cite{meng2017magnet}.
+These methods leverage an autoencoder model $\mathcal{A}$ to reconstruct test input, aiming to disentangle the accompanying noise---whether benign or adversarial---from the natural contents.
+Further analysis of either the reconstruction input or the reconstructed noise indicates the existence of malicious attacks.
 Let the reconstructed natural, benign, and malicious samples be defined as $\hat{x}_{nat}$, $\hat{x}_{ben}$, and $\hat{x}_{mal}$, respectively.
-If $\mathcal{A}$ is trained sufficiently, the reconstruction will remove any noises, retain only the natural contents, and hence: Let the reconstruction noise from the natural, benign, and malicious inputs be $\hat{\eta}_{nat}$, $\hat{\eta}_{ben}$, and $\hat{\eta}_{mal}$, respectively, and can be expressed as follows: Hence, any reconstructed samples approximate only the natural content, whereas the reconstruction noises approximate the added noises, either natural, benign, or malicious.
-Therefore, such disengagement of noises serves as the fundamental step for any reconstruction-based defense, as it paves the way for further discriminating between benign and malicious inputs.
+If $\mathcal{A}$ is trained sufficiently, the reconstruction will remove any noises, retain only the original contents, and hence: $\hat{x}_{nat} = \mathcal{A}(x_{nat}) \approx x_{org}$, $\hat{x}_{ben} = \mathcal{A}(x_{ben}) \approx x_{org}$, and $\hat{x}_{mal} = \mathcal{A}(x_{mal}) \approx x_{org}$.
+Again, let the reconstruction noise from the natural inputs be $\hat{\eta}_{nat}$, which can be expressed as $\hat{\eta}_{nat} = (x_{nat} - \hat{x}_{nat}) \approx (x_{nat} - x_{org}) = \eta_{nat}$.
+Similarly, the reconstruction noise from the benign and malicious can be expressed as $\hat{\eta}_{ben}\approx\eta_{ben}$ and $\hat{\eta}_{mal}\approx\eta_{mal}$, respectively.
+Hence, any reconstructed samples approximate only the original content, whereas the reconstruction noises approximate the added noises, either natural, benign, or malicious.
+Such disengagement of noises serves as the fundamental step for any reconstruction-based defense, as it paves the way for further discriminating between benign and malicious inputs.